vinidioli/Emergency_Button/README.md

 # Emergency_Wifi_Button

-C program to stop klipper when a emergency bytton is press
+C program to stop klipper when an emergency bytton is press